Closed-Die Aluminum Forging

 When is Closed-Die Forging Used?

-Often, closed-die forging is performed in steps.
+Often, the closed-die forging process is performed in steps.
 Especially if a part is a highly complex shape, the piece will be passed through multiple dies.
 Each die will deform a part further from its original billet form into the final shape.
 Forcing a piece to change shape too radically may break the part, though this is less of a concern with forging aluminum rather than steel.

 Strengths of Closed-Die Aluminum Forging

 Aluminum is an affordable and popular material used in closed-die forging due to its ductility, relatively high strength-to-weight ratios, good adaptability with alloying elements, and low melting temperature.
 Aluminum can be heated and cooled relatively quickly in a heating oven and can undergo greater deformation in a single die than steel.
 It can be relatively easy to forge aluminum to create a vast array of components and parts, even in complex shapes.

 Closed-die forging has a number of advantages when compared to other forms of forging and metal forming processes: